Monday, November 30, 2009

 Pie with caramelized apples

-I am a big fun of an Apple, I love this juicy fruit.
-I enjoy eating apples as freshly and as baked.
-Also this recipe is not a national uzbek recipe, but it's quite famous among our people.
-I decide to share this recipe with you:)
+I am a big fun of Apples!
+I enjoy chewing fresh apples and also I love baking with them.
+Although this recipe is not purely related to Uzbek cuisine, still is quite famous among people, so I decided to share this recipe with you:)

 For caramelizing apples you need: